Lauren Parker (boxer): Career

 Parker made her professional boxing debut on 20 May 2018 at Corn Exchange in Bedford with a points win over Teodora Hristova in a four-round contest.

 She beat Mexico's Edna Maltos by unanimous decision to claim the vacant IBO female intercontinental super-flyweight belt at Rotherham's Magna Centre on 7 October 2022.

 In February 2023, Parker underwent spinal surgery for a career threatening back issue.

 After recovering, Parker returned to the ring at York Hall in London on 2 December 2023 where she defeated Italy's Giuseppina Di Stefano to win the vacant European female super-flyweight title.

 Returning to York Hall on 7 December 2024, she defeated Kira Carter by stoppage in the third round of their scheduled six-round contest.

-After having to vacate her European title dye to being unable to defend it, Parker challenged British and Commonwealth female super-flyweight champion Emma Dolan at York Hall on 4 April 2025.
+After having to vacate her European title due to being unable to defend it, Parker challenged British and Commonwealth female super-flyweight champion Emma Dolan at York Hall on 4 April 2025.
 She lost via unanimous decision.